 Palmetto Academy – Faculty and Student Programs

-Palmetto Academy Student Applications are due by 5 pm on Friday, January 29, 2021.
+DEADLINES EXTENDED – Palmetto Academy Student Applications are due by midnight on Sunday, February 28, 2021.

 APPLY HERE: Palmetto Academy Student Application